 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-Calls made in jail are much more costly than phone calls made outside of jail.
+Calls made in jail are much more expensive than phone calls made outside of jail.
 Inmates are able to make phone calls, with restrictions on when and how often you can use the phone, but inmates must keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the jail rules, phone privileges could be reduced or cut altogether.

 The Morrill County Jail phone number is: 308-262-0408

 All mall sent to inmates must be sent via the actual US Postal Service.
 You cannot use any other type of mail delivery.
 You have to clearly write the prisoner’s name, inmate ID number, and the jail address on the envelope.
 Do not send a box, padded envelope, bag, or an envelope with any metal in it.
 All mail that you send to inmates is opened and read and inspected by staff, and will be sent back if they decide it is inappropriate.

 Use this address when sending a letter to an inmate at Morrill County Jail: